interop-alliance/life-server/README.md

 Edit your `/etc/hosts` file, and append:

 ```
-# Used for unit testing solid-lite
+# Used for unit testing
 127.0.0.1 nic.localhost
 127.0.0.1 tim.localhost
 127.0.0.1 nicola.localhost